pycontrails.core.met

 • indices (tuple | None, optional) – Experimental.
 See interpolation.interp().
 None by default.

 • return_indices (bool, optional) – Experimental.
 See interpolation.interp().
 False by default.
+Note that values returned differ when lowmem=True and lowmem=False, so output should only be re-used in calls with the same lowmem value.

 Returns: